nylon66/propelorm.github.com/cookbook/working-with-existing-databases.markdown

  3. Pay attention to any errors/warnings issued during the task execution and then examine the generated `schema.xml` file to make any corrections needed.

- 4. _You're done!_ Now you have a `schema.xml` file in the `legacyapp/` project directory.
+ 4. _You're done!_ Now you have a `schema.xml` file in the `legacyapp/generated-conf` directory.
 You can now run the default Propel build to generate all the classes.

 The generated `schema.xml` file should be used as a guide, not a final answer.
 There are some datatypes that Propel may not be familiar with; also some datatypes are simply not supported by Propel (e.g. arrays in PostgreSQL).
 Unfamiliar datatypes will be reported as warnings and substituted with a default VARCHAR datatype.